-- 1. Think before you lift: Plan the lift.
+1. Think before you lift: Plan the lift.
 Where is the load going to be placed?
 Use appropriate handling aids where possible.
 Will help be needed with the load?
 Remove obstructions, such as discarded wrapping materials.
-For long lifts, such as from floor to shoulder height, consider resting the load mid-way on a table or bench to change your grip on it. - 2.
-Good posture.
+For long lifts, such as from floor to shoulder height, consider resting the load mid-way on a table or bench to

+2. Good posture.
 Look straight ahead; keep your back straight, chest out, and your shoulders back.
 This helps keep your upper back straight while having a slight arch in your lower back.